mneudert/instream/README.md

 Tested influxdb version: `0.9.6` (see [`.travis.yml`](.travis.yml) to be sure)

-The (more current) version `0.10.0` is also tested.
+Version `0.10.0` is also tested on travis.
 It should work, but due to a bug in `CREATE DATABASE` queries (unintentionally always behaving as if `IF NOT EXISTS` was passed) the tests fail.
 Therefore that version will probably not be "officially supported" but treated as "should work, untested".